AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 {{in-academy}}

-## LLMs
+## Large language models

-GenStudio for Performance Marketing leverages Firefall, Adobe's generative AI platform, which offers foundational AI and machine learning (ML) services.
-Firefall simplifies the use of large language models (LLMs), powering Adobe's GenAI capabilities to create engaging experiences.
+GenStudio for Performance Marketing leverages Adobe's generative AI platform, which offers foundational AI and machine learning (ML) services.
+This platform simplifies the use of large language models (LLMs), powering Adobe's GenAI capabilities to create engaging experiences.

 GenStudio for Performance Marketing uses the GPT series of third-party LLMs.<!-- Claude, and Gemini models. -->